Gino-Freud-Hobayan/Google-Data-Analytics-Capstone-Project./README.md

 - IS NULL
 - OR  ('NA')
 - OR ('N/A')
 - OR LEN(column) = zero
+- ISDATE(started_at/ended_at) = 0

 WHEN this condition is met, THEN return the value "1".
-(To act as a counter for the number of reps) */
+(To act as a counter for the number of reps)

+*/

 -- Check all our columns for N/A or NULL values.
-SELECT
+-- We'll be using CASE Statements to act as a counter SELECT
 	COUNT (*) AS TOTAL_NUM_OF_RECORDS,
 	COUNT (CASE WHEN pk_ride_id IS NULL OR pk_ride_id = 'NA' OR pk_ride_id = 'N/A' OR LEN(pk_ride_id) = 0 THEN 1 END) AS pk_ride_id,